 Properties under development are stated at the lower of cost and net realisable value.
-Cost of properties under development comprises cost of land, development expenditure, capitalised borrowing costs and other direct costs attributable to the development.
+Cost of properties under development comprises cost of land, development expenditure and other direct costs attributable to the development.
 Net realisable value is based on estimated selling prices less estimated cost to be incurred to completion and disposal.